-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Portland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Portland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Portland are a mix of both white- and blue-collar jobs.
 Overall, Portland is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Portland who work in office and administrative support (18.34%), teaching (12.10%), and food service (10.83%).
+There are especially a lot of people living in Portland who work in office and administrative support (14.83%), management occupations (7.91%), and sales jobs (7.65%).

 Also of interest is that Portland has more people living here who work in computers and math than 95% of the places in the US.

 Portland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Portland is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.